girobusan/latid/README.md

 You will need node.js, version 11 and up.

-The sites, produced with Latid may be completely static and adapted even for oldest browsers, but you will need the descent one for using Latid GUI (Latid can work without GUI, GUI is just another way to edit site content, if you prefer to work without GUI, you'd have to use only `markdown` files as source).
+Latid allows for creating completely static and cross-browser compatible websites, even for the oldest browsers.
+But for Latid GUI, you'll need to use the latest browser (Latid can work without GUI as GUI is just another way to edit site content.
+In order to work without GUI, you must use only `markdown` files for source).

 Tested browsers: Firefox, version>68, Chrome, >77.
 Safari >12 _may_ also work.